Skip to main content

 Sand Distribution

 Once the first major storm event with likely flooding is in the forecast (as determined by the Office of Emergency Management), sand for sandbags will be available (while supplies last) at specific City parks.
 Residents will need to bring their own bags and shovels.
-Consider getting reusable flood barriers (learn more about them on this page).
+Consider getting reusable flood barriers (see information above).

 Flood Control District of Maricopa County (FCDMC)